goran-mahovlic/generic-node-se/AS7341/README.md

 #### SET_REGISTER

 SET_REGISTER - it is left for debugging purpose - with this we can set directly any register of AS7341

+### Known bugs

+On first version of code SET_TIME and SET_ASTEP bytes are switched

+Node can reset from time to time - if that happens it has detected I2C HAL error and stayed in higher consuption.

+After reset node will rejoin and stay in low consumption

+On test node with harvester board I coul not use SF12 that is in default code, after switching to SF10 wverything works.

+on test node send interval is set on one hour